-For bioplastic, two scenarios were developed:
+For bioplastics, two scenarios were developed:

-- Scenario 2: Bioplastics grows to 357 million metric tons, or 46% of the market in 2050.
+- Scenario 2: Bioplastics grows to 357 million metric tons, or 46 percent of the market in 2050.

 Bioplastics are nascent technologies and will continue to develop.
 As such, there are some areas of uncertainty regarding the model and there is room for improvement in future iterations.
 While there was quite a bit of literature dedicated to measuring the climate impacts of fossil plastics and bioplastics, there are many different types of bioplastics, each with different feedstocks and production techniques.
 The current model aggregates all plastics and biopolymers into two generalized groups, but future versions should consider each different polymer type and production method.
 The same holds true for prices that were aggregated in the same manner.

 Additional work could also be done on a robust financial breakdown of plastic commodities and feedstock availability, including a techno-economic analysis of bioplastics.
 Production models could also include more nuanced data regarding geographical production rates, recycling rates, and source reductions, even if they are already accounted for in the aggregate in this version of the model.
-In conclusion, this analysis suggests that the bioplastics market can grow to replace a significant portion of traditional plastics, while reducing climate emissions
+In conclusion, this analysis suggests that the bioplastics market can grow to replace a significant portion of traditional plastics, while reducing climate emissions.

 Current adoption is defined as the amount of functional demand supplied by the solution in the base year of study.
 This study uses 2014 as the base year due to the availability of global adoption data for all Project Drawdown solutions evaluated.